Exploiting Assumptions for Effective Monitoring of Real-Time Properties under Partial Observability: Monitoring under Assumptions

-Now, our goal is to present an algorithm computing~$\assumpevalfuncsymbol$ in the setting where \begin{itemize} \item the property~$\varphi$ and its complement are accepted by \tba's (this covers in particular the case of $\varphi$ being given in \mitl due to Theorem~\ref{thm:mtltba}), \item the assumption~$A$ is given by a \tba, and \item the observation~$O$ is given by a sequence of time-intervals and propositional formulas over the locations, the clock constraints, and the alphabet of the assumption automaton capturing the (incomplete) information observed during monitoring. \end{itemize}
+Our goal is to present an algorithm computing the monitoring function~$\assumpevalfuncsymbol$ in the concrete setting where \begin{itemize} \item the property~$\varphi$ and its complement are accepted by \tba's (this covers in particular the case of $\varphi$ being given in \mitl due to Theorem~\ref{thm:mtltba}), \item the assumption~$A$ is given by a \tba, and \item the observation~$O$ is given by a sequence of time-intervals and propositional formulas over the locations, the clock constraints, and the alphabet of the assumption automaton capturing the (incomplete) information observed during monitoring. \end{itemize}